 Homebirth is less invasive and provides a non-medicalised form of maternity care.
 You will not be exposed to standard interventions as practised in hospitals, unless there is a valid reason to do so.
 Routine procedures can potentially interrupt the natural process and flow of your labour and increase the risk of complications.

-Complications rarely appear just suddenly.
+In a healthy low risk women that carry a healthy baby and experience a normal, physiological labour and birth, complications rarely appear just suddenly.
 Rather more commonly complications become evident over a certain time frame.
 Your safey and the safety of your unborn child are of paramount importance.
 Your homebirth will be attended by 2 registered midwives.

 After the birth you can expect postnatal home visits from your midwife for up to 6 weeks after birth.
 Your midwife is on call for you 24/7 for advice.